 XXX

 Consistent with Prys-Jones and Peet (1980) we found differing regimes for P. rubricauda and P.lepturis.
 While P. rubricauda breeds with a marked periodicity, P.lepturis does not.
-One difference, however, while Prys-Jones and Peet (1980) identified the lower peak of season to be August-September, our data supports a trough slightly earlier in June-July.
-The possible change in the breeding phenology of P. rubricauda might be related weather or resource conditions but a longer data set might be desirable to explore this relationship.
+One difference, however, while Prys-Jones and Peet (1980) identified the lower peak of season to be August-September for which species?, our data supports a trough slightly earlier in June-July.
+The possible change in the breeding phenology of P. rubricauda might be related to weather or resource conditions but a longer data set might be desirable to explore this relationship.

 References